 </table>

-- Open the page or post in the Divi Visual Builder where you want to display the table
+- Open your page or post in the Divi Visual Builder

 - Preview the page to make sure the table appears as expected